AnOrdinaryDev/RandomTP/[Spigot] RandomTP-Reborn/README.md

 The plugin actually is compatible with all the spigot versions, if it doesn't work for any of them report it and I'll be really happy to fix it.

 ### Current (soft and hard) dependencies used in the project
-Here is a list of all the current dependencies used in KoTH:
+Here is a list of all the current dependencies used in RandomTP:
 \- Factions
 \- FactionsUUID
 \- PreciousStones